The Esalen years

 He then realizes that it is possible to create a rite of passage based on the experience of the mythical dimension, from which people can draw what they need in order to move ahead on their own life-path.

 He combines Campbell's monomyth as the basic, experiential structure, the spirit of antic tragedy as catharsis and healing process, and gestalt as a way to experience each key character as a facet of the self.
 Movement, meditation, ritual and group dynamics also have their role to play.
-The result is a powerful experiential seminar that he calls The Hero's Journey and presents for the first time in 1972.
+The result is the powerful experiential workshop that he calls The Hero's Journey.

 The European years